Crime and sentence

 In general, social pressure, problematic youth, poverty, drug abuse and other environmental factors to which almost anyone is exposed are no excuse for low r values.

-Valid reasons for diminished responsibility are force, genetic inclination to criminal behaviour and very low mental ability.
+Valid reasons for diminished responsibility are force, psychosis, and very low mental ability.

-To the often heard remark, "Punishment does not make the culprit a better person", the reply is, "The important thing is to make his victims better".
-To the remark, "Punishment may cause the culprit to become mad at the world and commit more crimes", the reply is, "He must not be allowed to commit more crimes; Giving a lighter penalty out of fear for more crimes would be to give in to terror".
-To "If you hurt a culprit for punishment you behave like a criminal yourself", the reply is, "No, because the culprit was acting against an innocent, while who punishes acts against a guilty".
+To the often heard remark, "Punishment does not make the culprit a better person", the reply is, "The important thing is to make the culprit's victims better".
+To the remark, "Punishment may cause the culprit to become mad at the world and commit more crimes", the reply is, "He must not be allowed to commit more crimes; giving a lighter penalty out of fear for more crimes would mean to give in to terror".
+To "If you hurt a culprit for punishment you behave like a criminal yourself", the reply is, "No, because the culprit was acting against an innocent, while who punishes is acting against a guilty".

 Many, if not most crimes are committed by who committed crimes before.
-This implies the bulk of crime can be prevented by isolating culprits after their first crime.
+This implies the bulk of crime can be prevented by isolating culprits early on in their criminal career.
 Three strikes and you are out?
 Make it one, or two perhaps, for the sake of all good and honest people.

 In short, the sentence to any crime must consist of:

-Each of the three elements must be present, and one cannot replace another.
+Each of the three elements must be present, and one can not replace another.
 In effect, this means a unification of punitive and civil right.
-The sentence must be determined by a judge with absolute sense of justice, with the aid of charts that assign numerical values to all forms of crime and punishment.
-Oh, and lawyers must be outlawed.